-The deadline to submit Resolutions was Thursday, March 6.
-Click here for more information.Guidelines for how to write and submit resolutions.
+The deadline to submit resolutions in 2015 is March 6.
+See here: how to write and submit resolutions.

 On Friday of TexMed, the house and its four reference committees will consider reports and resolutions dealing with TMA financial and organizational affairs, medical education, science and public health, and socioeconomics that are important to physicians, medical students, and patients.
 Plan to attend your scheduled caucus meeting, listed above.

-Handbook for Delegates GOES GREENA limited number of Handbook for Delegates will be printed in 2014.
-You can download the entire handbook from here on or about March 28.
-Or, you can print and fax the hardcopy request form.
+Handbook for Delegates GOES GREENA limited number of Handbook for Delegates will be printed in 2015.Plan to download the handbook on this page on or about March 28, 2015.
+If you prefer a hard copy be mailed to you, print and fax the request form.

 2013 Annual Session of the House of DelegatesSummary of Actions.

 Officer and Delegate Reporting FormsReport county medical society officers and delegates to TMA annually.